Billy Williams (singer): Career

-On April 5, 1959, the Billy Williams Quartet appeared on The Ed Sullivan Show and performed a rousing version of "Goodnight Irene".

-Williams also headed the Billy Williams Revue, "a complete show package of dancers, singers, musicians and comedians."
-The troupe performed in Canada, in the Caribbean, and across the United States.
+Williams also headed the Billy Williams Revue, "a complete show package of dancers, singers, musicians and comedians".
+The troupe performed in Canada, the Caribbean, and across the United States.

 Later years

 By the early 1960s Williams struggled to retain his voice due to complications of diabetes.
-He subsequently moved to Chicago and sang on WGN-TV's "All Time Hits" TV show (for which videotape exists).
 In the years before his death, Williams worked in New York City with a program to help homeless men.

 Personal life

-Williams was married to the former Lois Traverse, and they had two children, Sharon and Leslie.
-In 1957, Mrs. Williams had charges of desertion and non-support against him dismissed after the two reached a financial support agreement.
+Williams was married to Lois Traverse, and they had two children.
+In 1957, Traverse had charges of desertion and non-support against him dismissed after the two reached a financial support agreement.
 The case was heard in Bergen County, New Jersey.

 Death

 On October 12, 1972, Williams died in Chicago, Illinois, after having a heart attack.
 He was 61 years old.